DecisiveAI/opentelemetry-operator/README.md

 > 🚨 **NOTE:** At this point, the Operator does *not* validate the contents of the configuration file: if the configuration is invalid, the instance will still be created but the underlying OpenTelemetry Collector might crash.

+> 🚨 **Note:** For private GKE clusters, you will need to either add a firewall rule that allows master nodes access to port `9443/tcp` on worker nodes, or change the existing rule that allows access to port `80/tcp`, `443/tcp` and `10254/tcp` to also allow access to port `9443/tcp`.
+More information can be found in the [Official GCP Documentation](https://cloud.google.com/load-balancing/docs/tcp/setting-up-tcp#config-hc-firewall).
+See the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#add_firewall_rules) on adding rules and the [Kubernetes issue](https://github.com/kubernetes/kubernetes/issues/79739) for more detail.

 The Operator does examine the configuration file to discover configured receivers and their ports.
 If it finds receivers with ports, it creates a pair of kubernetes services, one headless, exposing those ports within the cluster.
 The headless service contains a `service.beta.openshift.io/serving-cert-secret-name` annotation that will cause OpenShift to create a secret containing a certificate and key.
 This secret can be mounted as a volume and the certificate and key used in those receivers' TLS configurations.

 ### Upgrades